scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** instant

-Attempt to remove negative effects from a target in range that you can see.
-You may choose any number of conditions this spell can remove, adding a bad die to your spellcasting roll for each condition, and a bad die for every condition level above 1.
-On success, those conditions are removed from the target.
-Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.
+Attempt to remove negative conditions of a creature in range that you can see.
+Make a spellcasting roll against a bad die for each condition you want to cleanse.
+For conditions with levels, such as poison, add 1 bad die for each level of that condition.
+On success you end the chosen conditions on the creature.
+This spell can remove slow, poison, hex, daze, stun, blind, weakened, and fear.

 Add an enhanced die for every level above 1st.